geomarker-io/riseup_geomarker_pipeline/README.md

 ### Running

 1. Clone github repository to destination; manually move input health data into place (`data/HospitalAdmissions.csv`)
-2. Install all packages from DESCRIPTION file by running `pak::pak()` in the project root
+2. Install all packages from DESCRIPTION file by running `pak::pak()` in the project root from R. (If you are on a linux machine, it may speed up installation to use binaries hosted by Posit, by setting `options("repos" = c("CRAN" = "https://packagemanager.rstudio.com/all/__linux__/focal/latest"))`, substituting `focal` for your specific linux version.)
-3. Install required python libraries:
+3. Install required python libraries.
+(Use `reticulate::py_config()` to check on available python environments):

 ```R
 reticulate::py_install("usaddress", pip = TRUE)